joshuawins99/Reference-FPGA-System-Lite/README.md

 >>> print(readFPGA(36864)) -> Should return the decimal equivalent of the data on the input register
 ```

+Running the ``help`` command in a serial console connected to the system will show the available commands.
+Documentation of these commands is not currently available.
+The io.c file in C_Code has the relevent information for using these commands.

 ## Adding Additional Functionality

 By creating a new custom module that follows the port structure of the bus_rv32 interface, one can create an accessory module that has custom functionality and can be accessed by the cpu.
 In order to add a new module, an additional entry must be added to the USER_MODULES list in the cpu_config.txt file and a start and end address must be given to the mdoule.
 Data reads from custom modules are expected to have their data available one clock cycle after the accompanying address is given.
 If a combinatorial output is desired, use of the address_reg logic ensures that data is valid when the CPU expects it.